 If you are in a high risk / extremely vulnerable demographic (you have been diagnosed with cancer. are immune-compromised for various reasons) and have received a letter from the NHS.informing you of this, you are recommended NOT to receive face-to-face osteopathic care at this time.
 If your condition is very urgent ie: you would otherwise be attending your GP / Consultant / A&E, please do call and I will offer what advice I am able.

 Our health and safety is my priority; this is how I am responding:

 I have updated infection control measures alongside my normal clinic hygiene procedures.
-There is now a minimum 15-minute gap between appointments to “clean and prep”, and aerate the treatment room and reception area.
+There is a 15-minute gap between appointments to “clean and prep”, and aerate my treatment room and reception area.
 My sink is available as required for you to wash hands / face, there is fresh paper towel for you to dry hands / face

 Additional Precautions and Infection Control Measures

 I will be wearing PPE for your protection including a face mask, disposable gloves, and a change of clinic coat for each patient until guidance changes.

 My treatment couch now has a wipe clean sheet which is now sprayed with disinfectant and wiped down with medical-grade sanitiser between appointments.

 To offer an extra level of protection, the new gap between patients allows time for sanitising / disinfecting of equipment and fixtures, aeration, changing PPE as well as supporting distancing

 Touchable hard surfaces that have been used will be sanitised between patients; including door handles, taps, card payment machines, chair, desk, etc.

 Soft furnishings such as seat cushions and children’s soft toy have been removed; plastic toys and wooden puzzles are wiped clean after each use, but I encourage you to bring your own toys to minimise the cleaning burden.